 In 2023, voters approved a ballot measure to provide \$300,000 of funding to Alburgh Response, which will go toward staffing.
 The Fire Department is funded by a variety of sources.
-In 2022 40% of the fire department's revenue was from the town, slightly higher than previous years due to vehicle replacement and equipment costs.
+Roughly 90% of the Fire Department's funding comes from municipal taxes.
 Other income sources are fund raising, the Fire Department Auxiliary, donations, and reimbursements for services and grants.